 Some people don’t know that using a recruitment agency doesn’t cost them a thing—that it’s the client that’s going to pay the bill.
 The fees that Drake gets paid come from clients that are happy to have us to find them the best talent out there.
 Where Drake is competitive is that we recognize the need to do more for the candidates, especially facing the lowest unemployment rate in 30 years.
 Candidates are only going to go where somebody goes that extra mile.

-As well, I think, some people don’t exactly understand what service we’re providing.
+As well, I think, some people don’t precisely understand what service we’re providing.
 We’re here to assist in placing people in the right roles for them.
-If someone does apply to a position through us that’s not right for them, it’s our job to direct and support them and say, “You know what, looking at your resume, it doesn’t look like you have the skills and experience for this position.
+If someone does apply to a position through us that’s not right for them; it’s our job to direct and support them and say, “You know what, looking at your resume, it doesn’t look like you have the skills and experience for this position.
 Maybe that’s incorrect.
-Maybe your resume just doesn’t reflect what you’ve done to see that you’re suited for the role….
+Maybe your resume just doesn’t reflect what you’ve done to see that you’re suited for the role.
 Let’s figure this out.”
-We have to understand what it is you’re looking for in a job and if we can support that.
+We have to understand what you’re looking for in a job and if we can support that.

 I think there have been a lot of recruiters who, unfortunately, haven’t been as responsive to people looking for work as others.
-Job seekers might think their email goes into this black hole and sometimes that does happen if you’re not working with a responsive company.
-There are recruiters who have created a bad name for agencies.
-This happens also with corporations using the job boards on their own, without an experienced recruitment team.
+Job seekers might think their email goes into this black hole, and sometimes that does happen if you’re not working with a responsive company.
+Some recruiters have created a bad name for agencies.
+This also happens with corporations using the job boards on their own, without an experienced recruitment team.
 At Drake, we treat this as a critical stage where we can first prove ourselves to prospective candidates.

 Can you briefly describe the process (from the time the job seeker contacts you until you find them a job)?

 We have applicants register at our website, www.DrakeJobs.com.
-How they get there could be from another job board where we’ve put up a posting because we use a lot of different job boards.
-Or, they can actually register with Drake though not necessarily for a specific position, but so that if we do get a role that would interest them, our recruiters would find them first when we start our candidate search.
-Something that’s really important to us at Drake is that we make sure we get back to everyone who applies and right away we begin the pre-screening process.
+How they get, there could be from another job board where we’ve put up a posting because we use a lot of different job boards.
+Or, they can register with Drake though not necessarily for a specific position, but so that if we do get a role that would interest them, our recruiters will find them first when we start our candidate search.
+Something essential to us at Drake is that we make sure we get back to everyone who applies, and right away, we begin the pre-screening process.